kid1carus/AppleWatchFaces/readme.md

 1. **Does this work on WatchOS6 beta ?**

-Not very well depending on the veta version.
+Not very well depending on the watchOS version.
 Current known issues:
 - May not install to watch (b3)
 - May not sync faces properyl (b2)
 - Will show digital time in upper right corner (all betas)